top of page

 GLP-1 Medications

-• Common side effects: nausea, vomiting, diarrhea, constipation
+• Common: nausea, vomiting, constipation

-• Rare risks: pancreatitis, gallbladder disease
+• Rare: pancreatitis, gallbladder issues

 Bariatric Surgery

-• Surgical risks: infection, blood clots, leaks, anesthesia complications
+• Surgical risks: infection, blood clots, leaks

-• Long-term risks: vitamin deficiencies, bowel obstruction, dumping syndrome
+• Long-term risks: vitamin deficiencies, bowel obstruction

 • Requires lifelong follow-up care